Creating a Workflow

 1. Right-click the folder established to house all workflows, and select Create STEP Workflow.

-At this point, a 'container' has been created, to which states and transitions must be added to build the actual workflow.
+A 'container' has been created, to which states and transitions must be added to build the actual workflow.

 Step 2: Create States in a Workflow